brimdata/super/man/src/super.1.md

 When stdout is a terminal and **-f** is not specified, output defaults to `sup` (human-readable); otherwise it defaults to `bsup` (binary).

+When writing to schema-rigid formats (Arrow, Parquet), all values must conform to a single schema.
+Use `fuse` or `blend` in the query to unify types, or use **-split** to write one file per distinct type.

 # ERRORS

 Query runtime errors do not halt execution.
 Instead, they appear as